March 24, 2024

 It's safe to say I ain't bingeing this puppy, though, but everyone already knows that.
 I'm incapable of doing that now that it's proving to be a series that'll require every ounce of my attention and every minute of my time.
 I'm not complaining one bit, no, but I ain't getting any younger, and I can only chip away at a slab of marble with a plastic spork.
 I'm definitely in it for the long haul, though, even if I feel really stupid fangirling a series that's been around and has established a dedicated fanbase well before I was made aware of its existence.

 Anyway, if I do pepper my blog with a few random updates on my viewing of Young Royals, you'll know why.
-Bear with me, please, as I'm reconnecting with my college-aged self (the only time I'd have developed a full and, hopefully, mature appreciation of a series like this) and will be prone to occasional giggly outbursts that would be mortifying coming from someone my age.
+Bear with me, please, as I'm reconnecting with my college-aged self (the earliest point in my life when I'd have developed a full and, hopefully, mature appreciation of a series like this) and will be prone to occasional giggly outbursts that would be mortifying coming from someone my age.
 Well, age is a construct, anyway, right?
 Right.

 EDIT: As an addendum, I'm out of the house twelve hours a day, five days a week.
 And my weekend's spent catching up on chores and errands with a healthy dose of writing on the side, hence my dismal series-viewing record.
 Adulting's such a buzzkill.